6 min read

 Quality and packaging

-Continue through this article path.
+Continue through this export bike sourcing path.

 Use the sequence below to move from quote review into sample, quality, packaging, and shipment-release checks without losing the buyer-side decision logic between posts.